codingcolby/bbbs_bridge-it/README.md

 # Bridge-iT - A Big/Little matching tool for Big Brothers Big Sisters of Kansas City

+## Description

+Big Brothers Big Sisters plays an important role in pairing Bigs and Littles.
+Currently, the process of probing through a lot of summaries, home locations, individual requirements, and using that info to match a Big and Little, has proved to be complex.
+Bridge-iT is an application that will help to simplify this complex process allowing the staff to concentrate more on the human aspect of making these connections.

+Bridge-iT generates a pinned location on a map once the Big or Little information has been loaded.
+You can reduce the number of pins by selecting preferences or radius.
+Once the pins have been narrowed, you can select on the toggle button to have a side by side view of the Big and Little profiles.
+This allows you to easily compare the two profiles and see if the two would be a good match.

+## Preliminary Instructions and Information for Development

 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 We **STRONGLY** recommend following these instructions carefully.
 It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.